What does a robot cost?

 Find palletizing solution

-Four things to think about when calculation the costs
+Four things to think about when calculating the costs

 1. Engineering costs